YHKok/tp/docs/DeveloperGuide.md

 However, the View Session command is more flexible and also recognizes Thu or Thurs for convenience.

-The following activity diagram summarizes what happens when a user executes an addsession command:
+The following activity diagram summarizes what happens when a user executes an add session command:

 ![AddSessionActivityDiagram](images/AddSessionActivityDiagram.png)